repetitioestmaterstudiorum/lecture-video-rag/README.md

 1. Ensure you have the package manager pdm installed: https://pdm-project.org/en/latest/ (on MacOS: `brew install pdm`)
 2. Install the necessary system dependencies (see below)
-3. Install Python 3.11 (with pdm; `pdm python install 3.11`) if you don't have it installed already
+3. Ensure Python 3.11 is installed
-4. Run `pdm install -d` to install all dependencies
+4. Follow Llama-CPP-Python instructions (see below)
-5. Follow Llama-CPP-Python instructions (see below)
+5. Run `pdm install -d` to install all dependencies
 6. Rename the `example.env` file in the `dev` folder to `.env` and fill in the necessary environment variables
 7. Run the code in `dev/example.ipynb` to see how to use the RAG logic